microsoft/AIforEarthDataSets/data/noaa-isd.md

 ## Region information

-Large-scale processing is best performed in the West Europe Azure region, where the data are stored.
-If you are using this data for environmental science applications, consider applying for an [AI for Earth grant](http://aka.ms/ai4egrants) to support your compute requirements.
+Large-scale processing is best performed in the West Europe Azure region, where the data are

 ## Contact